Fortinet: Products

 In 2017, Fortinet announced the addition of switches, access points, analyzers, sandboxes and cloud capabilities to the Security Fabric, in addition to endpoints and firewalls.
 Later in 2017, Fortinet created a standalone subsidiary, Fortinet Federal, to develop cybersecurity products for government agencies.
 Fortinet has received security effectiveness certifications through NSS Labs.
-Gartner, a research and consulting firm, has ranked Fortinet within the top three companies in its Magic Quadrant for enterprise network firewalls, which measure market trends and direction.

-In July 2018, the company launched FortiGate SD-WAN, its proprietary SD-WAN service.
-FortiGate SD-WAN was included in the Challenger category of Gartner's Magic Quadrant for WAN Edge Infrastructure later that year, joining the Leader category in 2020.
-Later in 2018, Fortinet released FortiGuard (AI) to better detect new and unknown threats, and also announced the 6.0 version of its FortiOS security operating system with enhanced centralized management and expanded cloud capabilities.

-In May 2004, Trend Micro, a competing cyber security and defense company, filed a legal complaint against Fortinet.
-Though the International Trade Commission initially ruled against Fortinet, the Trend Micro patents at the center of the dispute were later declared invalid in 2010.
-In 2005, an OpenNet study suggested that Myanmar, which was under American sanctions, had begun using Fortinet's FortiGuard system for internet censorship.
-Fortinet stated that their products are sold by third-party resellers and that they acknowledged US embargoes.

 In 2019, Fortinet grew to 21,000 WAN edge customers, according to a Gartner report.

 In February 2020, Fortinet released FortiAI, a threat-detection program that uses artificial intelligence.
 In July 2020, Fortinet launched multi-cloud SD-WAN.
 That year, BT Security selected Fortinet and other Threat Alliance members as Critical Partners.

-As of January 2021, the FortiGate line of firewalls is and remains the company's main product which accounts for most of the gross revenue.
+Vulnerabilities and credential leaks

+In September 2021, almost 500,000 login names and passwords for Fortinet VPN devices were published on a hacking forum.
+The credentials were allegedly scraped from devices vulnerable to a 2018 exploit (CVE-2018-13379).

+In January 2025, the credentials and configuration files of over 15,000 FortiGate devices were leaked on a hacking forum.
+The data is believed to have been obtained from devices vulnerable to a 2022 exploit (CVE-2022–40684).

+In November 2025, a critical vulnerabilty (CVE-2025-64446, 9.1 CVSS) became public affecting FortiWeb Web Application Firewall.
+The vulnerability allowed attackers to gain full control over the device by exploiting a path traversal vulnerability combined with an authentication bypass.